 The experimental flasks (65 mL) were inoculated with a cell concentration of 1000 cells mL-1 and L1 medium of the pH-specific value.
 All experiments were performed in triplicates.
-For enumeration of cells, 2 mL were withdrawn and fixed with 30 μL of acidic Lugol's solution (2% final concentration).
+For enumeration of cells, 2 mL were withdrawn and fixed with 30 μL of acidic Lugol's solution (2 % final concentration).
 Before sub-sampling, each flask was gently rotated vertically at least 15 times to ensure that the cells were equally distributed.
-Subsampling was carried out at approximately 10 a.m. every day, starting with those grown at pH 7.1 and followed by those at 7.4, 7.7 and 8.0.
+Sub-sampling was carried out at approximately 10 a.m. every day, starting with those grown at pH 7.1 and followed by those at 7.4, 7.7, and 8.0.
 Volumes removed for sub-sampling were replaced with equal volumes of adjusted L1 medium.
 To avoid large fluctuations of pH, the cultures were diluted on a daily basis with pH-specific media.
-If desired pH was not obtained after dilution, a few drops of acidified L1 medium were added to lower pH of the samples.
+If desired pH was not obtained after dilution, a few drops of acidified L1 medium were added to lower the pH of the samples.
 The pH level was measured before and after dilution.
-For cell counting, an inverted light microscope (OLYMPUS CKX31, $100 \times$ magnification) and a Sedgewick-Rafter chamber were used, and a minimum of 400 cells from each sample was counted, corresponding to a deviation of $\pm 10 \%$ using 95% confidence limits (Utermöhl, 1958).
-Sampling was initiated on day 3 to allow the experimental cultures to acclimate to the experimental conditions and to overcome the initial lag phase (day 0-2).
-Thus, the time period from day 0 to day 3 was considered as part of the acclimation period and not included in the results.
+For cell counting, an inverted light microscope (OLYM-PUS CKX31, 100 × magnification) and a Sedgewick-Rafter chamber were used, and a minimum of 400 cells from each sample was counted, corresponding to a deviation of $\pm 10\%$ using 95 % confidence limits (Utermöhl, 1958).
+Sampling was initiated on day 3 to allow the experimental cultures to acclimate to the experimental conditions and to overcome the initial lag phase (day 0 to day 2).
+Thus, the time period from day 0 to day 3 was considered as part of the acclimation period and not included in the results (8 days of acclimation period in total).